xplct-cont/vue-fire/README.md

 # vuefire

-Author::Kenn Secusana
+Author: Kenn Secusana
-Hey! ug mo clone gani ka ani ayaw kalimot ani naas ubos:

 1.) yarn install
 2.) yarn serve
 3.) yarn build
 4.) yarn lint

-This is a basic crud application in Vuejs with firebase ez as sht!
+This is a Test Crud App in Vue-fire🔥
-E star sd ni nga repo uy!